pylSER/MultiSub/README.md

             <track kind="subtitles" src="sub2.vtt">
         </video>
   ```
+  Behaviour for now:<br>
   -The even tracks will be shown in the top of the video, and the odd in the bottom.<br>
   -Right clicking make showing/hiding all tracks except first, so it's perfect for watching some video in a foreign language, and
-  in case of understanding context problems right clicking to see the translation.
+  in case of understanding context problems right clicking to see the translation.<br>
   -CSS customization in progress.